jackmparker/accordable.js/README.md

 ````

 ## Defaults and Options
-Accordable has a number of optional settings
+Accordable has a number of optional settings:

 ````javascript
 (function(){